 Go is played on a rectangular board like the one shown here.
 Players place their stones on the intersections of the lines.
 (The dots on the board have no effect on the game.)
 The board can be of any size, but a board with 19 lines by 19 lines is commonly used by advanced players and 9x9 and 13x13 by beginners.

 Many Go players cherish the craftsmanship of go boards, the smoothness and heft of the black and white stones (traditionally made of slate and shell), and the luster of the wooden bowls that hold them.
 Yet such is the simplicity of the game that it can be played with almost any materials, even something as simple as pebbles placed on lines scratched into the earth.

 As a strategy game, Go is often compared to chess.
 Despite its simple rules, Go allows for more strategy.
-As of 2013, the strongest amateurs can still beat any computer.
 Even though it takes a lifetime to master, Go is not difficult to learn, so it is easy to have a fun time playing the game with your friends.
 It was not until 2015 that computer programs could beat a professional player at Go.

 This diagram shows a game in progress.
 This game between Shusaku (Black) and Gennan Inseki (White) took place in July 1846.
 The marked black stone is the famous ear-reddening move, perhaps the most famous move in the history of go.

 - History of Go

 - Complexity of Go

 - What is Go about